ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 * Utilities may only support Python 3
 * Shall use the `.py` for the file extension
 * Shall use 4-space indentation
+* New Python 3 methods and scripts should have type hints

 ## YAML
 * All new YAML files shall use 4-space indentation